microsoft/onnxruntime/docs/onnxruntime_extensions.md

 onnxruntime-extensions supports many useful custom operators to enhance the text processing capability of ONNXRuntime, which include some widely used **string operators** and popular **tokenizers**.
 For custom operators supported and how to use them, please check the documentation [custom operators](https://github.com/microsoft/onnxruntime-extensions/blob/main/docs/custom_text_ops.md).

 ## Build ONNXRuntime with Extensions
 We have supported build onnxruntime-extensions as a static library and link it into ONNXRuntime.
-To enable custom operators in onnxruntime-extensions, you should add argument `--enable_onnxruntime_extensions` and `--onnxruntime_extensions_path <path-to-onnxruntime-extensions>` when build ONNXRuntime.
+To enable custom operators from onnxruntime-extensions, you should add argument `--onnxruntime_extensions_path <path-to-onnxruntime-extensions>` when build ONNXRuntime.

+Note: Please remember to use `--minimal_build custom_ops` when you build minimal runtime with custom operators from onnxruntime-extensions.

 ### Build with Operators Config
 Also, you could pass the **required operators config** file by argument `--include_ops_by_config` to customize the operators you want to build in both onnxruntime and onnxruntime-extensions.
 Example content of **required_operators.config** are: